10.2. Command-Line variable=value Build Variables

 10.2.3.
 Reading Build Variables From a File

-Being able to to specify the value of a build variable on the command line is useful, but can still become tedious if you have to specify the variable every time you run SCons.
-To make this easier, you can provide customized build variable settings in a local file by providing a file name when the Variables object is created:
+Being able to specify the value of a build variable on the command line is useful, but can still become tedious if you have to specify the variable every time you run SCons.
+To make this easier, you can provide customized build variable settings in a Python script by providing a file name when the Variables object is created:

 vars = Variables('custom.py')